 - Have you communicated these milestones internally?

-It doesn't matter if you opt for on-premise or in the cloud, the more you focus on identifying your business need, the more likely your ERP implementation plan will succeed.
+It doesn't matter if you opt for on-premise or in the cloud, the more you focus on identifying your business need, the more likely your ERP implementation project plan will succeed.

 Business management software or business management solutions are faster, simpler, and more flexible than a typical ERP implementation.
 They succeed because companies relying on BMS achieve greater insight into their processes by bringing everything together in one solution.